ekatwood/TradingTips/README.md

 There will also be a banner ad available at the top of the page, which can be booked for a week at a time.

-To support his project, send $LTC to: MFxBxp8ysZVXezAADWBt6tgDf2iqfq6LbY
+To support this project, send $LTC to: MFxBxp8ysZVXezAADWBt6tgDf2iqfq6LbY